Hawaiian–Emperor seamount chain: Formation

 There are two distinct interpretations for the cause of the bend in the seamounts of the Emperor chain as previously mentioned.
 First, that the bend was caused only by a change in the Pacific plate motion.
 Second, that the bend was caused by hotspot movement only.
 In 2004 geologist Yaoling Niu proposed a model that attributed the bend largely to a change in plate motion along with some motion in the hotspot.
-Niu proposes that the bend starts at 43 Ma which is caused by a “trench jam”.
-This “trench jam” is caused by the arrival of the Emperor chain seamounts at the northern subduction zone.
+Niu proposes that the bend starts at 43 Ma which is caused by a "trench jam".
+This "trench jam" is caused by the arrival of the Emperor chain seamounts at the northern subduction zone.
 These thick, buoyant seamounts resisted subduction and caused a reorientation of plate motion.
 Thus explains the sudden change in plate motion and is supported by the orientation of nearby island chains which also have a sudden bend which mirror the Emperor chain.
-As shown by Tarduno et al., the hotspot does show some north-south motion, but Yaoling's model shows that for the bend to be attributed completely to hotspot motion, the pacific plate would have to remain stationary from 81 Ma to 43 Ma.
-Thus, is not true as magnetic anomalies on the pacific plate indicate motion of around 60 mm per year during that period.
+As shown by Tarduno et al., the hotspot does show some north-south motion, but Yaoling's model shows that for the bend to be attributed completely to hotspot motion, the Pacific Plate would have to remain stationary from 81 Ma to 43 Ma.
+Thus, is not true as magnetic anomalies on the Pacific Plate indicate motion of around 60 mm per year during that period.
 This model consisting of a change in plate motion combined with small north-south motions of the hotspot seems to be the best supported theory concerning the bend in the Emperor chain to date.

+In addition to previous interpretations of the cause of the bend in the seamount chain, Hu et al. have proposed a close relationship between mantle plume migration and change in plate tectonic motion.
+Expanding on previous models, it has been interpreted that the Pacific Plate's motion was predominantly in the northern direction prior to 47 million years ago.
+Traditionally, the force pulling the Pacific Plate to the north was attributed to the Izanagi - Pacific Ridge subduction zone.
+However, in a 2021 study, Hu et al. proposed that this subduction zone was not a strong enough force to have been pulling the Pacific Plate on its own.
+Instead, they introduced the concept that there was an intra-oceanic subduction zone involving the Kronotsky and Olyutorsky arcs.
+According to their findings, this subduction zone played a significant role in northern directional pull on the Pacific Plate.
+Around 47 million years ago, these northern forces came to an end.
+Near the same time, there were notable changes in the movement of the Hawaiian hotspot.
+Approximately 50 Ma, the Hawaiian hotspot started to drift to the south.
+However, there is not a widely accepted theory as to the mechanism that caused the hotspot to drift.
+The combination of these events along with new subduction zones in the west, could explain the large bend present in the Hawaiian - Emperor Seamount Chain.